rse/vingester/README.md

 **Ingest Web Contents as Video Streams**

-This is **Vingester**, a small Electron-based desktop application for running multiple Chromium-based Web browser instances and ingesting their rendered Web Contents as video streams for further use in video mixing applications like OBS Studio.
+This is **Vingester**, a small Electron-based desktop application for running multiple Chromium-based Web browser instances and ingesting their rendered Web Contents as desktop/window-captured or NDI-multicasted video streams for further use in video mixing applications.
+It is primarily intended as a companion application to OBS Studio in order to ingest OBS.Ninja sessions in an efficient way.

      GPU !GPU
 DTP  3.0 6.0